 In her free time, Alex enjoys listening to music, dancing, trying out new cuisines and exploring the outside world with her kids.

 Atieh is a scientist with the translation science team where she focuses on designing and developing cellular and molecular assays to find relevant disease phenotypes.

 Prior to insitro, she worked at IDEAYA Biosciences and had a role in developing and running high throughput cellular screening assays that helped with the discovery of the company’s first internal synthetic lethality clinical candidate.

 Atieh has a background in Biotechnology and received her B.S. from the University of California, Davis followed by a Professional Science Masters degree in the same field from University of San Francisco.

-While not working, Atieh enjoys tackling DIY projects, hiking different trails in the bay area, watching soccer tournaments, and spending time with her family, including her partner, their dog Sugarbear and their bird Jimbo.
+While not working, Atieh enjoys tackling DIY projects, hiking different trails in the bay area, watching soccer tournaments, and spending time with her family and friends.

 VP, High-Throughput Chemistry

 As Vice President of High Throughput Chemistry, Eray leads insitro’s efforts in collection of data correlating molecular structures with biological activities.